maxdesalle/website/content/posts/mastering-zcash.md

 1. **Proof verification:** The node runs the zk-SNARK verifier on Alice's proof.
 This takes a few milliseconds.
 If the proof is invalid, the transaction is rejected immediately.
 No further checks needed.

-2. **Anchor check:** The node verifies that the anchor Alice used (the Merkle root her proof references) is valid.
-Specifically, it must be a recent root from the commitment tree.
-Zcash allows a window of recent anchors to accommodate network latency.
-If Alice's anchor is too old or doesn't match any known tree state, the transaction is rejected.
+2. **Anchor check:** The node verifies that the anchor Alice used (the Merkle root her proof references) is a valid root from the commitment tree's history.
+The consensus protocol does not prohibit old anchors—any anchor that was ever a valid tree root is accepted.
+However, using a recent anchor is strongly advisable because it maximizes the anonymity set: the more notes in the tree at the time of the anchor, the larger the crowd Alice's note hides in.
+Some wallets, like YWallet, allow selection of older anchors to enable spending old notes without requiring the wallet to have scanned all subsequent blocks.

 3. **Nullifier check:** The node checks both nullifiers against its local nullifier set.
 If either `0x2c3d4e5f...` or `0x8f7a9b2c...` already exists in the set, Alice is attempting to double-spend.
 The transaction is rejected.